ParisNeo/lollms-webui/docs/dev/new_ui_dev.md

-# GPT4ALL-UI Web interface VUE3 development log, todo's and more
+# lollms-webui Web interface VUE3 development log, todo's and more

 ## Installation for development